capstone2019-neuralsearch/AC297r_2019_NAS/README.md

 ## Python Environment

+### Use Nvidia-Docker

+The DARTS code requires a specific version of PyTorch and CUDA, which could be difficult to install on some machines.
+Thus we recommend using [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) to easily replicate the same environment on different platforms (multiple cloud vendors and local servers).
+Please follow [docker/install-nvidia-docker](./docker/install-nvidia-docker) to install Nvidia-Docker on a cloud GPU instance, and follow [docker/darts-pytorch-image](./docker/darts-pytorch-image) to use the our `darts-pytorch` image.

+Alternatively, you can install the libraries without Docker, as shown below.

+### Install on native environment

 We start with the original DARTS code available here: https://github.com/quark0/darts

 This code has been verified on the following Python environment: